zane-a-karl/Projects/Bash/README.md

 This is a tentative list of possible new projects with related links:

-  - [ ] Write your has-been-used bash script
+  - [x] Write your has-been-used custom bash script
   - [x] Ryan's tutorials Linux
   - [ ] Ryan's tutorials Bash
+    - This includes Tic-tac-toe and Mastermind games
+  - [ ] Write a script to play a sound effect on (un)successful program completion